uribench/handbook-workshop/Guides/About/Exercise_4.md

 and the resulting [`/Handbook/Development/Vagrant and VirtualBox/index.md`][4] navigation file.

-## Step 3: Modify the Navigation Tree to Include a Node for the New Subject
+## Step 3: Modify the Navigation Tree to include a Node for the New Subject

 To make the new subject visible in the handbook navigation tree, we need to modify the navigation configuration file `root.yml` and add a new node representing the new subject.